Distribution Aligned Semantics Adaption for Lifelong Person Re-Identification: Related Work

 \subsection{Lifelong Person Re-Identification}

-Recently, there has been remarkable progress in person re-identification leveraging pre-prepared stationary training data~\cite{wang2018learning,luo2019bag,zheng2019joint}.
+Recently, there has been remarkable progress in person re-identification leveraging pre-prepared stationary training data~\cite{wang2018learning,luo2019bag,zheng2019joint,wang2023rethinking,meng2024unleashing,wang2024content}.
 In response to the demand for long-term scenarios, \citet{pu2021lifelong} introduce Lifelong person Re-IDentification (LReID) and propose to maintain a learnable knowledge graph to adaptively update previous knowledge.
 However, due to significant domain variations, it struggles to retain old knowledge without access to previous data.
 Recently, state-of-the-art LReID methods have drawn inspiration from rehearsal-based lifelong learning approaches.
 They adopt knowledge distillation baselines designed for traditional lifelong learning to preserve acquired knowledge.
 For instance, based on the distillation paradigm, GwFReID~\cite{wu2021generalising} formulates a comprehensive learning objective for maintaining coherence during progressive learning.
 PTKP~\cite{ge2022lifelong} proposes a pseudo task knowledge preservation framework to alleviate the domain gap in the last BN layer.
 KRC~\cite{yu2023lifelong} introduces a dynamic memory model for bi-directional knowledge transfers and a knowledge consolidation scheme.
 However, the intrinsic dissimilarities between Re-ID with the classification task restrict these methods from effectively incorporating and leveraging useful knowledge for LReID.
 Moreover, privacy concerns limit their applicability in real-world scenarios, where exemplars cannot be stored for lifelong usage.
+The recent work Teata~\cite{wang2024image} achieves knowledge alignment, transfer, and accumulation within an ``image-text-image'' closed loop, leveraging the advantages of text semantics while avoiding reliance on exemplars.

+In LReID, we aim to achieve a balance between knowledge preservation and updating with minimal source consumption, and without using exemplars.
+It differs from existing studies in Test-Time Adaption (TTA)~\cite{wangtent,han2022generalizable} and Domain Generation (DG)~\cite{jin2020style,liu2022debiased}.
+Specifically, in TTA, the pre-trained model is optimized during inference \cite{wangtent}.
+For instance, BNTA~\cite{han2022generalizable} adapts the model using gallery data and self-supervised auxiliary tasks, and TEMP~\cite{adachi2024test} uses query images and gallery features to minimize entropy at test time.
+Differently, in LReID, the model is updated during training and directly tested on seen and unseen domains.
+In DG, studies aim to improve the generalization performance of the model on unseen domains~\cite{jin2020style,liu2022debiased}, and the model is usually trained on multiple domains to learn domain-invariant representations.
+In contrast, in LReID, the model is optimized with various domains sequentially and the data from previous domains is inaccessible, so knowledge forgetting will be a great challenge.